What's New

 Art work

-Gift shop sells silk scarves decorated with shoes.
-The Bata Shoe Museum.
+Silk scarves decorated with shoes at The Bata Shoe Museum |

-Photo © Barb & Ron Kroll
+Photo © Barb & Ron Kroll |

 Unusual presents

-To finish our shopping, we walk across the road to the ROM Museum Store in the Royal Ontario Museum.
+To finish our shopping, we walked across the road to the ROM Museum Store in the Royal Ontario Museum.
 Located on the main floor of Michael Lee-Chin Crystal, it's a huge 650 sq. m.
 (7,000 sq. ft.) treasure house of unique gifts from around the world.

-Glazed floral teapot by Scott Barnim.
-Gardiner Museum of Ceramic Art.
+Glazed floral teapot made by Scott Barnim |

-Photo © Barb & Ron Kroll
+Photo © Barb & Ron Kroll |

-Photo © Barb & Ron Kroll
+Photo © Barb & Ron Kroll |

-We peruse items in ROM Reproductions, a glass-enclosed section of the store, for our nature-loving niece.
+We perused items in ROM Reproductions, a glass-enclosed section of the store, for our nature-loving niece.
 Egyptian gold cat jewellery, Mohawk pottery cups, yellow Chin Dynasty bowls, all copies of museum artefacts, would make novel gifts, but not for our young teenager.

 Unique gifts for kids